-For purpose of calculating the base management and incentive fees, "core earnings" means net income (loss) attributable to common stockholders, excluding non-cash equity compensation expense, incentive fees earned by Pine River, depreciation and amortization, any unrealized gains or losses or other similar non-cash items that are included in net income for the applicable period (regardless of whether such items are included in other comprehensive income or loss or in net income) and one-time events pursuant to changes in U.S. GAAP and certain material non-cash income or expense items, in each case after discussions between Pine River and the independent members of our Board of Directors and approved by a majority of our independent directors.
+For purpose of calculating the base management and incentive fees, "core earnings" means net income (loss) attributable to common stockholders, excluding non-cash equity compensation expense, incentive fees earned by our Manager, depreciation and amortization, any unrealized gains or losses or other similar non-cash items that are included in net income for the applicable period (regardless of whether such items are included in other comprehensive income or loss or in net income) and one-time events pursuant to changes in U.S. GAAP and certain material non-cash income or expense items, in each case after discussions between our Manager and the independent members of our Board of Directors and approved by a majority of our independent directors.

-As noted above, we reimburse Pine River for (i) our allocable share of the cash compensation paid by Pine River to its employees serving as our Chief Financial Officer, Chief Operating Officer and General Counsel and other employees of Pine River who provide services to us, including employees providing us with in-house legal, tax, accounting, consulting, auditing, administrative, information technology, computer programming and development and other back-office resources; and (ii) any amounts for employees of Pine River's affiliates arising under a shared facilities and services agreement between Pine River and its affiliates.
-In 2017, we reimbursed Pine River a total of \$284,500 for compensation paid to employees of Pine River serving as our Chief Financial Officer, Chief Operating Officer and General Counsel.
-We do not reimburse Pine River for any expenses related to the compensation of our Chief Executive Officer, Chief Investment Officer and other personnel who provide investment services to us.
+As noted above, we reimburse our Manager for (i) our allocable share of the compensation expenses paid by our Manager to its affiliate's employees serving as our Chief Financial Officer, Chief Operating Officer and General Counsel and other employees of our Manager and its affiliates who provide services to us, including employees providing us with in-house legal, tax, accounting, consulting, administrative, information technology, computer programming and development and other back-office resources; and (ii) any amounts for employees of our Manager's affiliates arising under a shared facilities and services agreement between our Manager and its affiliates.
+In 2018, we reimbursed our Manager a total of approximately \$1.2 million for compensation paid to employees of our Manager's affiliate serving as our Chief Financial Officer, Chief Operating Officer and General Counsel.
+We do not reimburse our Manager for any expenses related to the compensation of our Chief Executive Officer, Chief Investment Officer and any other personnel who provide only investment services to us.